CSI-Carlos-Cobian/CSI-Python-2021/Projects/Projectile-Motion/Projectile-Motion.md

 Name the file using the following convention `Name-Lastname-Projectile.py`

-Solve for time using your initial height and vertical velocity.
+Solve for time using your initial height and horizontal velocity.
 Assume we are firing this round at an angle of 0 degrees(no angle).
 We are only exerting a velocity on x.`(20pts)`
 * Your script must solve for time(t).
 * Your script must Calculate delta X.
 * Your script must be fully documented.

-After you finish, take a screenshot of the terminal and name it using the following convention: `Name-Lastname-Space.png`
+After you finish, take a screenshot of the terminal and name it using the following convention: `Name-Lastname-Projectile.png`

 <!-- | Planet | Gravitational Acceleration (m/s^2) |